gonzalobg/cpp_hpc_tutorial/README.md

 ### Pre-requisites

 To build the container locally, a properly configured container runtime is required.
-Both Docker and Singularity are supported.
+Both Docker and Singularity containers are supported.

-Building the container requires the Docker or Singularity container descriptions.
-This project uses [HPC Container Maker] to generate these descriptions from a single portable container description.
-[HPPCM] is a Python application.
-Running it requires Python, and it can be installed using Python's package manager `pip`:
+The containers are generated from a single single description at [`/ci/recipe.py`](./ci/recipe.py) using the [HPC Container Maker][HPCCM] Python application, which requires a Python installation and can be installed with `pip`:

 ```
 pip3 install --user hpccm